mozilla/extension-workshop/documentation/develop/web-ext-command-reference.md

 #### --api-proxy

 A proxy host to use for all API connections.
-Example: `https://yourproxy:6000. `Read more about [how proxy requests work](https://github.com/request/request#proxies).
+Example: `https://yourproxy:6000.`Read more about [how proxy requests work](https://github.com/request/request#proxies).
 There is a separate section about [signing in a restricted environment](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext#Signing_in_a_restricted_environment) if the proxy approach doesn't work for you.

 Environment variable: `$WEB_EXT_API_PROXY`